anthonystanton/Grid-project/README.md

 * Responsive design used throughout
 * Used breakpoints specifically for when the site starts to break
 * Aimed to build a website that uses reusable code
+* Build from a follow-along from Jonas Schmedtmann